CianMRoche/AstroWiki/Stars/Stars - Questions.md

 ## 26
 **What are the following objects and where are they found?**
 **(i) HH objects?**
 "Herbig Haro objects".
 Bright patches of emission from where the jet launched from protostars (like [[Stellar classes#T-tauri star|T-tauri stars]]) interact with and excite the surrounding material, a bit like an [[Nebulae#Emission nebula|emission nebula]].
-In fact, the first oen discoevred was clasified as an emission nebula rather than a distinct class of object.
+In fact, the first one discovered was classified as an emission nebula rather than a distinct class of object.

 - Typically found in [[Star formation#Molecular cloud|molecular clouds]] and other star forming regions
 - When the excited gas relaxes/recombines, see strong emission lines in the [[Spectra#The electromagnetic spectrum|optical]].